 SOURCE: U.S. Department of Transportation, Bureau of Transportation Statistics.
-Special analysis based on data provided by the Association of American Railroads: UMLER® and TRAIN II® rail tank car and annualized rail tank car movements, 2016-2020, accessed June, 2021.
+Special analysis based on data provided by the Association of American Railroads: UMLER® and TRAIN II® rail tank car and annualized rail tank car movements, 2013-2021, accessed June, 2022

-Figure 3 Rail Tank Cars by Type of Flammable Liquid Carried: 2016-2020 cars carrying crude between 2017 and 2019, 2020 saw a drop of 20 percent from 2019 levels.
+Figure 3 Rail Tank Cars by Type of Flammable Liquid Carried: 2017-2021

 SOURCE: U.S. Department of Transportation, Bureau of Transportation Statistics.
-Special analysis based on data provided by the Association of American Railroads: UMLER® and TRAIN II® rail tank car and annualized rail tank car movements, 2016-2020, accessed June, 2021.
+Special analysis based on data provided by the Association of American Railroads: UMLER® and TRAIN II® rail tank car and annualized rail tank car movements, 2013-2021, accessed June, 2022.

-- There was a reduction in the numbers of tank cars carrying ethanol in 2020.
-This reduction was minor and remained within one standard deviation of the mean compared to 2013-2019 data. - The number of cars in the fleet of Class 3 flammable liquids tank cars carrying other fluids continued the general upwards trend seen since 2013.
+The number of cars in the fleet of Class 3 flammable liquids tank cars carrying other fluids continued the general upwards trend seen since 2013.

-From 2016 to 2020, the composition of the fleet also changed.
+From 2017 to 2021, the composition of the fleet also changed.
 Figures 4a and 4b show that: